a-rich/DJ-Tools/docs/how_to_guides/setup_object_storage.md

 ## Why sync files in the first place?
 There are two primary reasons to sync your files to the cloud:

-1. Creating a reliable backup for your audio files
+1. Creating a reliable backup for your files
 1. Enabling remote sharing of your collection with other DJs

 ## How it's done